pentsa/Text-Mining-and-Sentiment-Analysis-in-Hotel-Booking/README.md

 ## Content
 - Dataset Retrieval
-  -  The data from "..." was utilised for further text minning
+  -  The data from "customer reviews" was utilised for further text minning
 - Data cleaning
   -  Package (stringi) was installed to faciliate text strings processing
   -  stri_encode and stri_enc_mark functions were applied to convert string between encode.
+  -  Transformations function(tm_map) was used to remove punctuation, numbers, and white space.
+  -  Transformations function(tm_map) was applied to stem words in the customer reviews.
 - data summary
   - sapply function was applied to calculate the word length of  review.
 The mean was found to be 124.7
   - ggplot function was applied to present the word length of reviews in histogram